Guiwoo/Movie-master/README.md

 - Allllways need motion.div, motion.span like this

+- Variants

+  - Take props out and put in Objects
+  - using varinats={your figure} add something

 - Steps
   - animate props, transition props, Inital Props !
     1. Animation dissapear and show up